-2014 Equity Compensation Plan Information
+2015 Equity Compensation Plan Information

-The following table sets forth information as of December 31, 2014 with respect to the Company's compensation plans under which equity securities of the Company are authorized for issuance:
+The following table sets forth information as of December 31, 2015 with respect to the Company's compensation plans under which equity securities of the Company are authorized for issuance:

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans, Excluding Securities Reflected in Column (a) (c) Equity Compensation Plans Approved by Security Holders Equity Compensation Plans Not Approved By Security Holders \$ - - 1,294,096 Total 1,368,880 \$ - 1,294,096
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Outstandin Warrants a I-Average Price of ng Options, and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans, Excluding Securities Reflected in Column (a) (c) Equity Compensation Plans Approved by Security Holders Equity Compensation Plans Not Approved By Security Holders \$ - 1,133,117 Total 1,313,550 \$ 1,133,117

 (1) This amount reflects outstanding RSU awards under the 2005 Ownership Incentive Plan.
 On April 20, 2005, the Company's stockholders approved the 2005 Ownership Incentive Plan, which provides for the award of incentive stock options, nonqualified stock options, stock appreciation rights ("SARs"), restricted stock, RSUs and performance award units.
 The 2005 Ownership Incentive Plan does not permit reload options.
-The aggregate number of shares that may be issued pursuant to awards under the 2005 Ownership Incentive Plan, as of December 31, 2014, is 3,100,000.
+The aggregate number of shares that have been reserved for issuance pursuant to awards under the 2005 Ownership Incentive Plan is 3,100,000.
 No options have been granted under the 2005 Ownership Incentive Plan.
 The Board's Compensation Committee administers the 2005 Ownership Incentive Plan.

-2014 Pension Benefits
+2015 Pension Benefits

-The following table illustrates the present value of the accumulated benefit as of December 31, 2014 under the Pension Plan, SBP and Deferred Salary Agreements (collectively "DSA") for the Named Executive Officers:
+The following table illustrates the present value of the accumulated benefit as of December 31, 2015 under the Pension Plan, SBP and DSA for the Named Executive Officers.

 Name Plan Name Number of Years Credited Service (#) Present Value of Accumulated Benefit (\$) Payments During Last Fiscal Year (\$)

-Judy R. McReynolds (1) 16.0 \$ 302,196 \$ -
+Judy R. McReynolds (1) Pension Plan (2) 16.0 \$ 306,421 \$ -

-Supplemental Benefit Plan 10.7 347,927
+Supplemental Benefit Plan 10.7 353,879

-Deferred Salary Agreement 10.7 98,967
+Deferred Salary Agreement 10.7 104,905

-Jim A. Ingram Pension Plan (2) 23.4 363,841
+Jim A. Ingram Pension Plan (2) 23.4 364,441

+Timothy D. Thorne Pension Plan (2) 23.3 363,133 -

-Pension Plan (2) 16.5 399,300
+J. Lavon Morton (3) Pension Plan (2) 16.5 399,300

-J. Lavon Morton (3) Supplemental Benefit Plan 13.1 1,234,821
+Supplemental Benefit Plan 13.1 1,234,821

-Deferred Salary Agreement 13.1 219,915
+Deferred Salary Agreement 13.1 233,110

-Michael E. Newcity Pension Plan (2) 19.9 238,988

-Michael R. Johns (4) =
+David R. Cobb (4) -

-Roy M. Slagle (3,5) Pension Plan (2) 36.9 1,051,750

-, , Supplemental Benefit Plan 33.4 1,940,633 852,675

-Deferred Salary Agreement 33.4 540,548 8,531

-- (1) Ms. McReynolds elected to cease participation in the SBP and DSA and the benefits were frozen effective January 31, 2008.
-Number of Years of Credited Service for the SBP and DSA was frozen based on her service as of the January 31, 2008 freeze date. - (2) The Pension Plan was amended to freeze final average pay and years of credited service effective July 1, 2013.
+(1) Ms. McReynolds elected to cease participation in the SBP and DSA and the benefits were frozen effective January 31, 2008.
+Number of Years of Credited Service for the SBP and DSA was frozen based on her service as of the January 31, 2008 freeze date.

+- (2) The Pension Plan was amended to freeze final average pay and years of credited service effective July 1, 2013.
 Number of Years of Credited Service for the Pension Plan is frozen based on the Named Executive Officer's service as of the July 1, 2013 freeze date.
-See "Compensation Discussion & Analysis Components of Compensation Retirement and Other Benefits" for additional information. - (3) The SBP and DSA benefits were frozen effective December 31, 2009 for the remaining eligible participants, including Messrs.
-Slagle and Morton.
+See "Compensation Discussion & Analysis Components of Compensation Retirement and Other Benefits" for additional information. - (3) The SBP and DSA benefits were frozen effective December 31, 2009 for the remaining eligible participants, including Mr. Morton.
 Number of Years of Credited Service for the SBP and DSA is frozen based on the Named Executive Officer's service as of the December 31, 2009 freeze date.
-See "Compensation Discussion & Analysis Components of Compensation Retirement and Other Benefits" for additional information. - (4) Mr. Johns was hired after the Pension, SBP and DSA were frozen to new entrants. - (5) As a result of his retirement on October 15, 2014, Mr. Slagle elected a lump sum from the Company's Pension Plan in the amount of \$1,051,750.
-Mr. Slagle's Pension Plan benefit includes \$13,529 in after-tax employee contributions made prior to 1988 and the interest thereon.
-He received a lump sum from the SBP of \$852,675 on October 28, 2014 and will receive his remaining benefit in the amount of \$1,940,633 six months following his retirement date as required by Section 409A of the IRC.
-Mr. Slagle's DSA benefit will be paid over 120 months and commenced in November 2014.
-The amounts in the Present Value of Accumulated Benefit column represent the balance of the benefits yet to be paid under the plans to Mr. Slagle.
-Payment of benefits accrued under the SBP and DSA after December 31, 2004 are delayed six months from Mr. Slagle's retirement date as required by Section 409A of the IRC.
+See "Compensation Discussion & Analysis Components of Compensation Retirement and Other Benefits" for additional information. - (4) Mr. Cobb was hired after the Pension, SBP and DSA were closed to new entrants.